tibonto/aeon/README.md

 ## Development
+It is intended to have a CI/CD pipeline for the development.
+Unfortunately the use of the ODK is not possible at the moment due to too old IT.
+The plan is to migrate to using it when this changes.
+Until then, we try to make as much as possible with ROBOT and GitHub actions/workflows.
+Using TSV-templates and a better repo folder structure is planned, but we need to learn this first in the little time we have for this project ;)
 ### Tests
 **Tests `tests/` are run at every merge request and push into the master branch, by github actions.**